kmesh-net/website/content/en/docs/userguide/install_waypoint.md

 ### Install waypoint:

+Waypoints can be used at three granularities: namespace, service and pod.
+Also you could install multiple waypoints with different granularities under the same namespace.

 #### Install waypoint in service granularity:

 Deploy a waypoint for service `reviews`, so any traffic to that service will be mediated by that waypoint proxy